 General Information: Visit the Overseas Seminars Overview page

-Application Deadline: January 26, 2020 (applications will open in December 2019).
+Application Deadline: January 26, 2020 at 11:59pm (applications will open in December 2019).
 Please visit BOSP's Application Process page for more information.

 The ongoing trials at the Extraordinary Chambers in the Courts of Cambodia (ECCC),as part of a larger transitional justice process, ushered in an era in which Cambodians finally began to examine their experience of the Khmer Rouge genocide (1975-1979).
 Our seminar will focus on Cambodia’s experience of civil war, trials, reparations, reconciliation, and coming to terms with the past.
 We will have guest speakers from the ECCC, the United Nations, relevant NGOs, and young Cambodian human rights lawyers and academics.
 While in Phnom Penh, we will visit the ECCC, the National Genocide Museum, the “killing fields”, NGO offices, and other pertinent sites, both for formal meetings and historical tours.
 We will then spend several days in Siem Reap, a popular destination in northwest Cambodia owing to its proximity to the UNESCO World Heritage Site of Angkor, which features the famed Angkor Wat temple, among many other cultural and historical treasures.